Biodiversity Conservation in Surrey

 Approximately 2,700 hectares of the GIN is already secured through direct land dedication (e.g. parks) or other land use planning tools.
 For the GIN to achieve its intended benefits, a remaining 1,216 hectares will need to be protected or acquired.

-Actions to protect biodiversity in the ALR will focus on innovative approaches such as on-farm conservation leases and stewardship activities.
+Actions to protect biodiversity in the ALR will focus on innovative approaches like the Parks Agriculture Initiative which is examining the existing and potential role of agriculture in parkland.

 Designing for Biodiversity